italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - The PID Provider identifier as URL string (the issuer of this JWT)
+      - The PID/(Q)EAA Issuer identifier as URL string (the issuer of this JWT)
       - `[RFC7519, Section 4.1.1] <https://www.iana.org/go/rfc7519>`_.
     * - **sub**
       - Thumbprint of the JWK in the ``cnf`` parameter